-Foundation English focuses on the development of the critical knowledge and skills required to understand, interpret and respond to the ways we read, write, speak and listen within different contexts.
-Students will engage with a wide range of text types and content drawn from a range of local and global cultures, forms and genres.
-They learn how information can be shown through media texts, multi-modal texts, texts used in daily interactions, and workplace and community texts from increasingly complex and unfamiliar settings.
+VCE Vocational Major Literacy focuses on the development of the critical knowledge and skills required to be literate in Australia today.
+Literacy empowers students to understand, interpret and respond to the ways we read, write, speak and listen within different contexts.
+By engaging with a wide range of text types and content drawn from a range of local and global cultures, forms and genres, students learn how information can be shown through media texts, multimodal texts, texts used in daily interactions, and workplace and community texts from increasingly complex and unfamiliar settings.
+Students develop their understanding of audiences, purposes and contexts; including workplace, vocational and community contexts.
+This understanding helps students develop their own writing and oral communication, so that they become confident in their use of language and their ability to comprehend, respond to and create texts for a variety of settings.